-2 In such circumstances, the CEO's employment contract with GIF shall provide that it shall be a condition of such person's ongoing employment that they are based in the UK within 9 months of the date of their appointment.
+$^{^2}$ In such circumstances, the CEO's employment contract with GIF shall provide that it shall be a condition of such person's ongoing employment that they are based in the UK within 9 months of the date of their appointment.

-- 6.1 GIF will source ideas by open competition, rather than by invitation only. - 6.2 GIF will source and compete eligible ideas from social enterprises, firms, researchers, government agencies, individuals and NGOs. - 6.3 Eligible ideas may be new technologies, business models and policy practices.
-GIF is open to proposals across all functional sectors and shall not be restricted to particular sectors, such as education or microfinance. - 6.4 GIF will help solutions transition to scale along two paths: either commercially or with financing from developing country governments, donors, or philanthropy. - 6.5 To the fullest extent possible and subject to byelaw 11.2, GIF will seek to ensure that funds are not restricted to a particular sector or scaling approach ("earmarked").
-Unrestricted funds will not be earmarked. - 6.6 GIF will seek high-quality applications worldwide, and especially from developing countries themselves. - 6.7 While GIF will conduct an open competition, it will also be able to source solutions proactively, which may include providing assistance to promising innovators in building coalitions of partners with necessary skills, and offering a networking platform for innovators to find partners to strengthen their proposals.
-GIF staff who provide substantial technical assistance to applicants or awardees would not participate in voting on funding decisions for proposals they had supported (for the avoidance of doubt, the provisions of this byelaw 6.7 would not prevent any such member of GIF staff from attending, and speaking to, any forum in which relevant funding decisions were to be taken).
+- 6.2 GIF will source and compete eligible ideas from companies, social enterprises, firms, researchers, government agencies and NGOs. - 6.3 Eligible ideas may include new technologies, business models and policy practices.
+GIF is open to proposals across all functional sectors and shall not be restricted to particular sectors, such as education or microfinance. - 6.4 GIF will seek to help solutions transition to scale. - 6.5 GIF will seek high-quality applications especially from developing countries themselves. - 6.6 While GIF will conduct an open competition, it will also be able to source solutions proactively and for specific thematic areas as well as emerging priority areas in international development, which may include providing assistance to promising innovators in building coalitions of partners with necessary skills, and offering a networking platform for innovators to find partners to strengthen their proposals.
+GIF staff who provide substantial technical assistance to applicants or awardees would not participate in voting on funding decisions for proposals they had supported (for the avoidance of doubt, the provisions of this byelaw 6.6 would not prevent any such member of GIF staff from attending, and speaking to, any forum in which relevant funding decisions were to be taken).
 GIF will work with a network of partner organisations to help solicit strong applications.